 Shocks of the heavy-duty variety are a type you should look into as well.
 Expect these shocks to be used for vans, trucks, and most SUVs.
 You can expect a center shaft that is quite large, as well as attachment points for standard and gas shocks.

-With these shocks, you can bet you will have a stiffer of rides.
+With these shocks, you can bet you will have a stiffer ride.
 But, when you get a heavy load under your belt, the ride will be as smooth as can be.

 Shocks will air are what a lot of people like in this day and age as well.
 The brand Monroe loves to make a lot of these types of shocks.
 Expect them to be comparable to the automatic shocks, but just add a little air.